 Add some poetry into your homeschool days.
 Your kids will fall in love!

 The Joy of Children’s Poetry

 I practically cut my teeth on Robert Louis Stevenson’s A Child’s Garden of Verses.
 Our bookshelves at home were well-stocked with volumes of poetry, both classical and modern.
-I knew Longfellow, Dickinson, and Chaucer, but somehow, except for that dear Stevenson book (and a hefty dose of Dr. Seuss!), I never really discovered children’s poetry and all its wonderful features.
+I knew Longfellow, Dickinson, and Chaucer, but somehow, except for that dear Stevenson book (and a hefty dose of Dr. Seuss!), I never really discovered the joy of children’s poetry and all its wonderful features.

 A children’s literature class in college changed all that, exposing me to this delightful genre through the works of Christina Rossetti, Walter de la Mare, Rachel Field, and others.

 Years later, I stumbled across The Random House Book of Poetry for Children (now dog-eared and tattered from loving use).
 Compiled by Jack Prelutsky, this anthology is filled with classic and contemporary poems children love.

 Many nights, the girls would snuggle in bed as I introduced them to Myra Livingston Cohn, Eve Merriam, and other poets who wove tiny tapestries from vibrant words and figurative language.
 They loved the whimsical, fanciful, and often-humorous poems we would read together at bedtime!